sajjadGG/book-python/pandas/dataframe/statistics.rst

     "network", "The mobile network that was called/texted for each entry" "network_type", "Whether the number being called was a mobile, international ('world'), voicemail, landline, or other ('special') number."

+How many rows the dataset:

 .. code-block:: python
-    :caption: How many rows the dataset

     df['item'].count()
     # 830

+What was the longest phone call / data entry?:

 .. code-block:: python
-    :caption: What was the longest phone call / data entry?

     df['duration'].max()
     # 10528.0

+How many seconds of phone calls are recorded in total?:

 .. code-block:: python
-    :caption: How many seconds of phone calls are recorded in total?

     df.loc[ df['item'] == 'call' ]['duration'].sum()
     # 92321.0

+How many entries are there for each month?:

 .. code-block:: python
-    :caption: How many entries are there for each month?

     df['month'].value_counts()
     # 2014-11  230